Top Tips for Hip Pain Relief Sitting, when Socialising or Travelling

 Key Strategy 2 for hip pain relief in sitting: Reduce Compression

 For those with pain over the sitting bones (ischial tuberosities), which may be associated with proximal hamstring tendinopathy¹ or ischiogluteal bursitis, the aim is to relieve the pressure over these bones in sitting.
-Often a waffle cushion as pictured below is enough to reduce the compression across these structures when sitting, or just start with some sort of pillow to increase the softness of the surface on which you are sitting.
+Often a pressure relief cushion (made from foam with an egg carton pattern) is very effective at reducing the compression across these structures when sitting.
+Or just start with some sort of pillow to increase the softness of the surface on which you are sitting.
 For some people, this isn’t enough and you may need to purchase a piece of thick medium density foam and cut out a couple of holes for the sitting bones.
 Sounds weird but works well!

 For those that suffer with coccydynia, pain related to the tip of the tailbone, direct pressure of the coccyx on the seat can become painful.
-Coccyx cushions are available with an area cut-out to remove pressure from the coccyx² (see picture below).
+Coccyx cushions are available with an area cut-out to remove pressure from the coccyx².
 If you run out of time to find a pillow before your travel, use the general principles of removing pressure from the tailbone, even with a folded towel lengthwise under each thigh and buttock, to lift the tailbone away from the seat.

 Key Strategy 3 for hip pain relief in sitting: Move Frequently